 This report is presented to the Board of Directors to safeguard debate and thorough understanding of the Board certifications to be submitted to Monitor to ensure all Board members are clear of their responsibility to be confident of the accuracy and appropriateness of the declarations being made.
-The Director of Corporate Services requests that Board pay particular attention to the Finance and Governance Declaration with regard to its confidence in achieving/sustaining against the Continuity of Services rating and the Governance declaration in achieving targets for the next 12 months and included for appropriate consideration with the Finance commentary is Monitor's Finance Risk Indicator set in order to highlight the potential for any future material financial risk.
+The Director of Corporate Services requests that Board pay particular attention to the Finance and Governance Declaration with regard to its confidence in achieving/sustaining against the Continuity of Services rating and the Governance declaration in achieving targets for the next 12 months and it is appropriate for Board consideration of the Financials in terms of a clear understanding of the potential for any future material financial risks.